TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 ---

 ## Overview of Proposed Solutions
-&nbsp;&nbsp;&nbsp;&nbsp; The current design is based on the assumption that all components will be powered from a single, centralized battery.
+&nbsp;&nbsp;&nbsp;&nbsp; The current design assumes that the components will be powered from a single, centralized battery.
 The robot chassis provided includes a battery intended to power the entire system.

 &nbsp;&nbsp;&nbsp;&nbsp; The table below presents alternative power configurations, which are only meant to serve as contingency options.
 These can be revisited or removed once the Mechanical Engineering (ME) team finalizes the chassis.
 If the chassis changes—and with it, the power supply—these options may become relevant.
 | Battery Configuration                             | Pros                                           | Cons                                                    |